 For more information about bike multitools, you can check out our buyers guide and FAQ later in this article.
 If you’re looking for a specific type of bike multitool, feel free to jump to that category on this list.

 Crankbrothers products get consistently positive reviews among riders, and it’s not hard to see why.
 The high-tensile steel tools ensure durability, and the black or gold accents on its aluminum frame keep it looking sleek and stylish.

 The tool is decently compact and lightweight, especially when you consider its incredible functionality.
-And with Crankbrothers’ lifetime warranty on their products, you can feel confident that this tool is a good investment.
+And with Crankbrothers’ lifetime warranty on its products, you can feel confident this tool is a good investment.

-As the name suggests, the M-17 ($28) has 17 tools within its foldout design.
-It has hex keys ranging from 2 mm to 8 mm, a Phillips-head screwdriver, a flathead screwdriver, a stainless steel chain-breaker, and a Torx wrench (T25) for disc brakes.
+As the name suggests, the M-17 ($30) has 17 tools within its foldout design.
+It has hex keys ranging from 2 to 8 mm, a Phillips-head screwdriver, a flathead screwdriver, a stainless steel chain-breaker, and a Torx wrench (T25) for disc brakes.